 - I-4 Interior:

 The ends of the handrail should return to the wall to prevent clothing or accessories from catching on the end of the railing and creating a fall hazard.
-Contact a qualified contractor to evaluate and repair as required.
+(Qualified Contractor)

 Present and functional